MrAhile/K8s-CKA/5-Storage/ephemeral.md

 ## Exercise

-1. Create a pod with a single container based on *mongo:5.0* and make it persist its data in a volume linked to the pod's lifecycle
+1. Create a Pod with a single container based on *mongo:5.0* and ensure it persists its data in an ephemeral volume

 Hint: Mongo persists the data in it's */data/db* folder

 2. Run a shell in the container and list the content of the */data/db* folder

-3. Get the unique identifier of the pod
+3. Get the unique identifier of the Pod

-Hint: this can be retrieved in .metadata.uid
+Hint: this can be retrieved in the property *.metadata.uid*

-4. On which node is this pod running
+4. On which node is this Pod running

-5. Run a shell on the node this pod is running on and retreive the content of the emtpyDir volume
+5. Run a shell on the node this Pod is running on and retrieve the content of the volume

 Hint: it's located in */var/lib/kubelet/pods/POD_ID/volumes/kubernetes.io~empty-dir/data*

-6. Delete the pod
+6. Delete the Pod

 ## Documentation